FormidableLabs/spectacle/README.md

 <a name="s-base"></a>
 #### S (Base)

-The `S` tag is used to add inline styling to a piece of text, such as underline or strikethrough.
+The `S` tag is used to add styling to a piece of text, such as underline or strikethrough.

 |Name|PropType|Description|
 |---|---|---|